madank4421/vsd/week3/task3/README.md

 # Navigate into the repository
 cd OpenSTA

+# Create build directory
+mkdir build

-# Create and navigate to the build directory
+# navigate to the build directory
 cd build

 # Configure the build using CMake